nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012134856/README.md

-# what is org roam?
+# what is org roam

-- concept of `org roam`
+- looks functionally somewhat similar vimwiki ?
-- keep hearing about it in the context of Zettelkasten
+- could try it out with vim hotkeys with evil mode

 ```
 ```